 Development shall be safe from flooding and shall not lead to an increase in flood risk elsewhere.
-In accordance with the National Planning Policy Framework, flood risk betterment shall be sought through the development process opportunities provided by new development should be used to reduce the causes and impacts of flooding in the area and beyond, through the layout and form of development, the appropriate application of sustainable drainage systems and, where appropriate through the use of natural flood management techniques.
+In accordance with the National Planning Policy Framework, opportunities provided by new development should be used to reduce the causes and impacts of flooding in the area and beyond, through the layout and form of development, the appropriate application of sustainable drainage systems and, where appropriate through the use of natural flood management techniques.

 Planning permission will not be granted for any development in the functional flood plain (Flood Zone 3b) except for development with 'water compatible' and 'essential infrastructure' flood risk vulnerability development classifications.
 The sequential test (flood risk) and exception test will be evaluated in line with government planning guidance.